mattarderne/firefox_explore/README.md

 # To do
-[ ] create an automated Docker
+[ ] figure out your most clicked HN titles, look at the words in the title [ ] create an automated Docker
 [ ] figure out procrastinate list
 [ ] name - true-to-thine-fox